stm32-hotspot/STM32H7-LwIP-Examples/Readme.md

 1. When allocating buffers via pbuf_alloc (or similar), PBUF_RAM must be used as 3rd parameter.
 This is necessary to ensure that the allocated buffer is placed in D2 SRAM and synchronized with DMA
 1. Not sufficient stack size for different thread can cause issues.
 	* Enabling [stack overflow detection][freertos_stack] can help identify where is the problem

+## Questions & Feedback

+If you see any issue with these examples please fill an issue inside this repository.
+If you face some difficulties, but not sure if this is an issue you can start discussion inside this repository, or you can start thread on [ST community](https://community.st.com)

+[^1]: Exact size required for different stacks might depend on used compiler and optimization flags.
+Same goes for FreeRTOS heap size, since thread stacks are allocated from this heap.
+[^2]: Some addresses and sizes depend on the device or core used.
+Please refer to section [Memory layout](#memory-layout).

 [freertos_stack]: https://www.freertos.org/Stacks-and-stack-overflow-checking.html
 [cubeh7]: https://github.com/STMicroelectronics/STM32CubeH7